-Most datasets in modern Astrophysics are multidimensional.
-Yet, despite a largely electronic publishing landscape, their visualization and publication in dedicated articles remains problematic.
-Here, we have introduced the concept of the X3D pathway as a new approach to the creation, visualization and publication of 3-D diagrams in scientific articles.
-The fact that the X3D open-source (and ISO standard) 3-D file format lies at the center of an advanced data visualization product tree that includes interactive HTML documents, 3-D printing, high-end animations (and possibly interactive PDF documents) forms the core of the X3D pathway.
+Most data sets in modern astrophysics are multi-dimensional.
+However, despite a largely electronic publishing landscape, their visualization and publication in dedicated articles remain problematic.
+Here, we have introduced the concept of the X3D pathway as a new approach to the creation, visualization, and publication of 3D diagrams in scientific articles.
+The fact that the X3D open-source (and ISO standard) 3D file format lies at the center of an advanced data visualization product tree that includes interactive HTML documents, 3D printing, high-end animations (and possibly interactive PDF documents) forms the core of the X3D pathway.

-The X3D pathway is designed to be "file formatdependant" rather than "software-dependant", so that it is less prone to rapid and un-anticipated changes and evolution.
+The X3D pathway is designed to be "file format-dependant" rather than "software-dependant," so that it is less prone to rapid and un-anticipated changes and evolution.
 In particular, although the X3D standard is not immune to any evolution, such evolution will always be slower than that of associated software.
-Backwards compatibility is also a core characteristic of the X3D standard.
+Backward compatibility is also a core characteristic of the X3D standard.
 We note that the evolution of the X3D standard can be directly influenced by official working groups.
-As such, the hypothetical creation of a dedicated Astronomy and Astrophysics Web3D working group to promote and develop new X3D specifications for our field appears as an enticing idea.
+As such, the hypothetical creation of a dedicated Astronomy and Astrophysics Web3D working group to promote and develop new X3D specifications for our field appears to be an enticing idea.